Read about AI.

 What does

 Solving a real problem from your work — and feeling the difference yourself.
 After a few sessions, something shifts.
-You stop asking whether AI is relevant to you and start having direct opinions, built from experience.
+You stop asking whether AI is relevant to you and start forming opinions of your own, built from experience.

 How it works.